EffectOrientedProgramming/book/Chapters/01_Introduction.md

 This is what we want to teach you in this book.

 The biggest impact on you as a programmer is the requirement for patience.
-With most languages, the first thing you want to do is figure out how to write "Hello, World!" as quickly as possible, then start accumulating the other language features as standalone concepts.
+With most languages, the first thing you want to do is figure out how to write "Hello, World!", then start accumulating the other language features as standalone concepts.
 In functional programming we start by examining the impact of each concept on reliability.
-Eventually we combine the smaller concepts, again ensuring reliability at each step.
+We then combine the smaller concepts, ensuring reliability at each step.

 A reliable system isolates parts that are always the same (pure functions) from the parts that can change (effects).

-This mathematical rigor is what ultimately produces a reliable system.
+This mathematical rigor produces a reliable system.

 It can seem like a painfully long process before you begin writing working programs.
 Most of us are used to the more immediate feedback and satisfaction of getting something working, so this can be challenging.
 But would you rather create an unreliable system quickly?
-Presumably you do not, otherwise you wouldn't be reading this book.
+We assume you are reading this book because you do not.

 ## What is an Effect?